-Organizational roles, responsibilities & authorities for ISO 27001 Requirement 5.3
+Organisational Roles, Responsibilities & Authorities for ISO 27001 Requirement 5.3

 What is involved in ISO 27001 requirement 5.3?

-You need to demonstrate that certain roles (not necessarily people) exist, have been appointed by top management and they are communicated to the relevant interested parties and documented clearly.
+Quite simply ISO 27001 is looking for clarity and focus on the key parts of the ISMS – who is accountable overall, who is responsible for certain parts, all good and logical business practices.
+You need to demonstrate that certain roles (not necessarily people) exist, have been appointed by top management and they are communicated to the relevant interested parties and documented clearly so there is no ambiguity.

 You may also choose to have a TISO (Technical Information Security Officer), or equivalent, who would be more technical and able to focus on those aspects of the ISMS if the other roles are delivered by more commercial/strategic individuals.
 See Annex A 6.1.1 (about the organisation of information security) and ensure you align this requirement with that Annex A control.